FromDoppler/conversion-tool/README.md

 ## Context

-We base our CI/CD process on Jenkins, Docker Hub, and Docker Swarm.
+We base our CI/CD process on GitHub Actions and Packages, Docker Hub, and Docker Swarm.

-Jenkins generates the images based on [doppler-jenkins-ci.groovy](./doppler-jenkins-ci.groovy) (a renamed Jenkisfile).
+GitHub Action generates the images.
 We refer to these generated images in a Docker Swarm using an _auto-redeploy_ approach.
 The [Doppler Swarm repository](https://github.com/MakingSense/doppler-swarm) stores the configuration of our Docker Swarm.

 You can find a detailed description of our Git flow and the relation with Docker Hub in the following: